Objectives and Activities

 Registered with The Charity Commission for Northern Ireland NIC100113.

 The Odyssey Trust Company aims 'to hold, manage, safeguard and develop the investment in the Odyssey Project for the benefit of all of the people of Northern Ireland'.
-Overseeing the management and day to day running of the SSE Arena, W5, Belfast Giants and the Car parks & external demise we are committed to the provision of a quality service that also promotes good practice which endeavours to protect children, young people and adults at risk from harm while they visit our premises.
+Overseeing the management and day-to-day running of The SSE Arena, Stena Line Belfast Giants, W5, W5 LIFE and Odyssey Car Parks, we are committed to the provision of a quality service that also promotes good practice which endeavours to protect children, young people and adults at risk from harm while they visit our premises.

 We do this by: